neil7057/beach_hut_society/README.md

     -   The cursor is automatically positiioned at the start of the first input field.

+    -   The commnet, edit, delete buttons for the thread are still present but muted and inactive.
+I considerd hiding these but i think the flow is obvious.

     -   The user must be logged in for the 'Comment' option to appear.
 The comment body is validated for minimum character rules.
 Content body is a mandatory field.

     -   Errors are presented as a Flash message below the sub menu and hero image.